jjhegedus/engine-docs/source/setup-node.md

 const engine = new Engine({ engineConfig: 'path/to/config.json' });
 ```

-You can get your `ENGINE_API_KEY` by creating a service on http://engine.apollographql.com/.
+You can get your `ENGINE_API_KEY` by creating a service in the [Engine UI](http://engine.apollographql.com/).
 You will need to log in and click "Add Service" to recieve your API key.

-**Step 3: Set Optional Configurations**
+**Step 3: Set optional configuration**

 ```javascript
 const engine = new Engine({